DiScoFormer: Plug-In Density and Score Estimation with Transformers

-First, Proposition \ref{prop: permutation and affine equivariances} establishes the equivariance properties of density and score estimation.
-The proof is in the Appendix. \begin{proposition}[Permutation and affine equivariance of density and score evaluation] Let $f$ be a differentiable density, and $X=(x_1,\dots,x_n)^T$ be its iid sample.
+First, Proposition \ref{prop: permutation and affine equivariances} establishes the equivariance properties of log-density and score estimation; here $T$ and $S$ map a sample to the log-density and score of its \emph{underlying} density, so the transformed left-hand sides are evaluated for the pushforward law (see the Appendix).
+The proof is in the Appendix. \begin{proposition}[Permutation and affine equivariance of log-density and score evaluation] Let $f$ be a differentiable density, and $X=(x_1,\dots,x_n)^T$ be its iid sample.
 Define